leonidg/gitdoc/Git.md

 As with many programs, one of the first things that you should do with Git after installing it is configuring it.
 There are a few things you should do:

-1. **Set the editor Git will use:** There are a few times that Git will want to open a text editor for you to do something.
+1. <span id="editor">**Set the editor Git will use:**</span> There are a few times that Git will want to open a text editor for you to do something.
 You should tell it which editor to use (if you don't, it will resort to the `$EDITOR` environment variable).
 If, for example, you want to use Nano, you should run something like this:

   ```
   $ git config --global core.editor nano